CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### 4. Download the data

-Make a GET request to download your data using the URL(s) from the completed response in step 3.
+Make a GET request to download your data using the URL(s) from step 3.

 If you're downloading from more than 1 URL, make multiple download requests concurrently to save time.
 Large files may take significantly longer to download.

 #### Request to download the data